Helping You To Live Life!

 Cycling

-A large proportion of my Ottawa clients enjoys cycling.
-In the summer some cycle to work.
+A large proportion of my Ottawa clients enjoy cycling.
+In the summer, some cycle to work.

-For somebody who has lower back pain cycling is an excellent form of exercise because it is non-weight bearing.
+For somebody with lower back pain, cycling is an excellent form of exercise because it is non-weight bearing.

-Like swimming most people cycle on their own so motivation can be an issue.
+Like swimming, most people cycle independently, so motivation can be an issue.

 Walking